-Disclaimer • Time conflict requests can be accepted for one hour only (both for lectures and recitations).
+• Time conflict requests can be accepted for one hour only (both for lectures and recitations).
 Students who are registered to the course with time-conflict override accept the responsibility of any inconvenience that might occur due to missed content and/or quizzes.
-Exams will not be re-scheduled and no make-up will be available for missed quizzes/content.
+No make-up will be available for missed quizzes/content.
 To get approval for time conflict, you need to send an e-mail stating you are aware of these facts and you accept the responsibility.